Selected content adapted from material by Marty Stepp, Jessica Miller, and Victoria Kirst © 2012. Used by permission.

 // caroline is undefined

-value> < >= <= && || ! == != === !==
+undefined : has not been declared, does not existnull : exists, but was specifically assigned an empty or null value> < >= <= && || ! == != === !==

-5 < "7"
+5 < "7" is true

-42 == 42.0
+42 == 42.0 is true

-are strict equality tests; checks both type and value
+"5.0" == 5 is true=== and !== are strict equality tests; checks both type and value

-"5.0" === 5
+"5.0" === 5 is falseif/else statement

 (same as Java and c#)

-if (condition) { statements; } else if (condition) { statements; } else { statements; }
+} else if (condition) {

-statementvar iLike190M = true; var ieIsGood = "IE6" > 0; // false if ("web dev is great") { /* true */ } if (0) { /* false */ }
+if/else statementvar iLike190M = true; var ieIsGood = "IE6" > 0; // false if ("web dev is great") { /* true */ } if (0) { /* false */ }

-explicitly:
+Boolean explicitly:

-var boolValue = Boolean(otherValue);
+var boolValue = Boolean(otherValue);var boolValue = !!(otherValue);while loops

 (same as Java)

-while (condition) { statements; }
+while (condition) {

-do { statements; } while (condition);
+} while (condition);

 var name = []; // empty array var name = [value, value, ..., value]; // pre-filled name[index] = value; // store element